mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - Return 1 if you found an answer, that would increase the total count.
 - Return 0 if needed to terminate, but didn't find a good answer.

-As the coder you have to identify when your tree should stop growing / reaches its _desired_ target.
-You also have to be considerate of traversing in parts of the tree/path where you know for sure that your tree will _not_ reach its desired target.
+As the coder you have to identify when you should stop traversing / recursing because either you:

-### Move in 2D Graph ????
-Add link to question
+- You reach the _desired_ target.
-- If you were solving a grid problem which is more or less the same problem like the climbing stairs, but only in 2D, then you'd end if: you reached the other end of a 2D grid.
-Or end if you went outside the grid.
+- You reached an _undesired_ target.

-Try to come up with logic for this.
+If you have reached a desired or undesired target, then you should just traverse further down the tree.

 ## So I didn't hit a base case.
 What then?